rakeshrakhi9392/ai-video-ads-generator/README.md

 npx convex dev  # Start Convex backend (in one terminal) npm run dev     # Start Next.js frontend (in another terminal)

+---
+🧪 App Functionality Flow
+🔐 User Signup & Login

+🧾 Create a video script using AI

+🖼️ Upload relevant images for the ad

+🗣️ Choose an avatar and voice

+🛠️ AI processes and generates video

+💳 Credits deducted via integrated payment gateway

+🎬 Final video is rendered and displayed

+--- <!--
+📸 Screenshots
+Add your own screenshots here to visually showcase:

+Login/Register page

+Script generation screen

+Avatar & voice selection

+Video preview / final result

+-->

+🚀 Deployment
+To deploy this app:

+Set your environment variables on the hosting platform (e.g., Vercel).

+Deploy both Convex backend and frontend.

+Ensure Akool and Stripe APIs are configured for production.

+👨‍💻 Author
+madasu rakesh

+📧 Reach out for collaboration or feedback!

+📄 License
+This project is licensed under the ISC License.
+You are free to use, distribute, and modify it.

+🙌 Contributions
+Pull requests are welcome!
+For major changes, open an issue first to discuss what you’d like to change.